I Got The Viral "Diamond" Haircut & I've Never Felt More Like Myself

 How much does the diamond haircut cost?

 The diamond dry haircut has made my life so much easier — but it’s pricey.
-The cut starts at around £80 ($103) and can go up to £395 ($512), depending on which stylist you choose.
-[Ed. note: Many US stylists offer custom dry haircuts, but they may not be advertised.
-It pays to do a little research on the salon and stylist before booking in.]
+The cut starts at around £80 and can go up to £395 depending on which stylist you choose.
 The thing is, I don’t think I could ever let a hairdresser cut my hair wet again.
 Van Clarke warned me of this ahead of the appointment.
 "Once you’ve had your hair done properly, it’s very difficult to go back," he said.
 I couldn’t agree more.